 This can involve independent research, checking online feedback and monitoring prices.
 You want to be sure that you are not either over-pricing or under-pricing your rooms, based on what similar hotels are charging.
 Moreover, if you can start to identify problems with rival hotels, you can start to appeal to the people they are letting down.

 7. The Right Price for The Right Moment

 Adopting the right pricing strategy is crucial for increasing hotel bookings through OTAs, and it is important that you charge the right price for the right moment.
 Two of the main pricing strategies involve setting your prices based on demand, and maintaining price parity across all distribution channels.

 The former strategy involves forecasting demand, based on past data, current bookings and wider industry trends.
 At times of higher demand, you can charge more, while lowering prices when demand is low can help to fill your hotel.
-Price parity is essential for being accepted onto some OTA platforms, but you do need to be careful when setting your standardised rate, as different OTAs will charge you different commission for the same room rates.
+Price parity (same rates for the same room on all the distribution channels, including your own website) is essential for being accepted onto some OTA platforms, but you do need to be careful when setting your standardised rate, as different OTAs will charge you different commission for the same room rates.

 8. Manage Guest Reviews

 A large number of customers read online reviews before making a booking, so it is essential that you take the time to manage your guest reviews.
 There are a number of ways to achieve this, starting from delivering an excellent customer experience, encouraging your guests to leave reviews, and taking the time to respond to feedback.

 Try to identify any common complaints quickly and work to resolve the issues.
 Make sure you keep all information about your hotel up-to-date, so people do not have false expectations, and try not to get unnecessarily defensive.
 It is better to admit your mistakes and strive to improve than it is to blame the customer or deny the problem exists.